 Morgan says you stay rich by being guided by “some combination of frugality and paranoia.”
 However, his book is not about financial knowledge; it is about behavior.

 To get rich: “save like a pessimist and invest like an optimist.”
 He suggests you have enough pessimism to be optimistic about the future.
 Have room for error in the short run because you need to plan on your plan not going according to plan.

 To stay rich, you need to have both short-term pessimism and long-term optimism.
-Unknown risk will be there in the long haul, but if you plan to be flexible through the short term, you live another day to fight.
+Unknown risks will be there in the long haul, but if you plan to be flexible through the short term, you live another day to fight.
 Remember, never interrupt compounding growth.
 You do that by having the ability to stay invested.
-Mitigating longevity risk and retirement planning mean having short-term pessimism and long-term optimism.
+Mitigating longevity risk and retirement planning means having short-term pessimism and long-term optimism.